 Starting the Forklift

 You need to note that you must not start operating the forklift before completing the pre-operational inspection.
-If you are done doing the ore-operational inspection, it is the right time for you to start it and prepare yourself for completing the operational forklift inspection before your driving the forklift experience.
+If you are done doing the ore-operational inspection, it is the right time for you to start it and prepare yourself for completing the operational forklift inspection before you are driving the forklift experience.

 Operational Forklift Inspection